-Firefoam lawsuit lawyers at Arentz Law Group, P.C. are standing by ready to assist fire fighters who may have been effected by fire fighting foam.
-For decades fire fighters have used firefoam because of its effectiveness fighting jet fuel and petroleum fires.
+Firefoam lawsuit lawyers at Arentz Law National Injury Lawyers are standing by ready to assist firefighters who may have been affected by fire fighting foam.
+For decades firefighters have used firefoam because of its effectiveness in fighting jet fuel and petroleum fires.
 Although effective, this foam contains dangerous chemicals that have been linked to cancer.
-These harmful chemicals can stay in the body for years due to the highly durable nature of fire fighting foam.
-If you believe that you have suffered as a result, contact a Lawyer at Arentz Law Group, P.C. to learn about the Firefoam lawsuit compensation and victims’ rights in a free legal consultation today.
+These harmful chemicals can stay in the body for years due to the highly durable nature of the fire-fighting foam.
+If you believe that you have suffered as a result, contact a Lawyer at Arentz Law to learn about the Firefoam lawsuit compensation and victims’ rights in a free legal consultation today.

 Cancers Associated with PFAS Include:

 Firefighters who have worked as airport or military firefighters are at a much higher risk of PFAS exposure.
 As recent as 2018 it was a Federal Airport Administration (FAA) requirement to use fire fighting foam containing PFAS following U.S. Navy Guidelines.

 Many Branches of the military have used fire fighting foam containing PFAS since the 1960s.
 It has been used so regularly that it was common to be used even during training exercises and non-critical missions.
 It was so coveted by the military because of its ability to put out jet fuel fires.
 All Military Branches are currently phasing out the use of firefoam containing PFAS.